nirajvnec/testLTC/README.md

+Do we need to refer to the file name or extension to identify whether it's a PBI or PG report?

 Hi Harshit,

 I need some clarity on identifying the report type—whether it's a PBI or PG report.
 On the API side, I need to handle uploads and downloads based on the report type.